eludi/arcajs/doc/EVENTS.md

 ## textinput event

-The experimental text input event is triggered when a key having a printable ASCII value is pressed.
+The experimental text input event is triggered when a key having a printable ISO-Latin-1 value is pressed.
 Currently it does not support virtual on-screen keyboards in the browser runtime.

 ### Callback function parameters: